nagensk9/INDE577_ML/1. Supervised Machine Learning/8- Logistic Regression/README.md

 - **Area Under the ROC Curve (AUC-ROC)**: AUC-ROC summarizes the performance of the model across all possible probability thresholds.
 It provides a single metric that represents the overall discriminative power of the model.

-## Conclusion
-Logistic Regression is a powerful and widely used algorithm for binary classification tasks.
-It leverages the sigmoid function to model the relationship between input features and the probability of the target variable belonging to a certain class.
-By estimating the optimal coefficients through training, Logistic Regression can make accurate predictions and provide insights into the importance of different features.